GaParmar/clean-fid/README.md

 ## CleanFID Leaderboard for common tasks

 We compute the FID scores using the corresponding methods used in the original papers and using the Clean-FID proposed here.
 All values are computed using 10 evaluation runs.
+We provide an API to query the results shown in the tables below directly from the pip package.

 <p align="center">
 <img src="https://raw.githubusercontent.com/GaParmar/clean-fid/main/docs/images/cleanfid_demo_leaderboard.gif" />